The Fight Club

 The Fight Club is a Canadian mixed martial arts (MMA) promotion based in Edmonton, Alberta.
 TFC currently fights at the Shaw Conference Centre.

 Rules

 TFC employs the Unified Rules of Mixed Martial Arts.
 Fighters compete in a cage.

 Rounds

-Every round in TFC competition Zaeis five minutes in duration.
+Every round in TFC competition is five minutes in duration.
 Title matches have five such rounds, and non-title matches have three.
 There is a one-minute rest period between rounds.

 Attire

 All competitors must fight in approved shorts, without shoes.
 Shirts, gis or long pants (including gi pants) are not allowed.
 Fighters must use approved light-weight open-fingered gloves, that include at least 1" of padding around the knuckles, (110 to 170 g that allow fingers to grab.
 These gloves enable fighters to punch with less risk of an injured or broken hand, while retaining the ability to grab and grapple.